 Handling data privacy in serverless analytics APIs

 Creating an analytics dashboard where each user is able to access only certain parts of the data is really easy with Tinybird.
 You don't need to build anything specific from scratch.
-Tinybird provides dynamic endpoints, including specific security requirements per-user.
+Tinybird provides dynamic API Endpoints, including specific security requirements per-user.

 The serverless approach to real-time analytics